MooersLab/EasyPyMOL/README.md

 ### cut above here and paste into script ###
 ```

-## *Solution*: The function `roundview()` in [`roundview.py`](.\roundview.py)
+## *Solution*: The function `roundview()` in the script [`roundview.py`](.\roundview.py) which is available from this website.

 ```py
 PyMOL>roundview
 set_view(-0.83,0.4,0.38,-0.26,-0.89,0.36,0.49,0.2,0.85,0.0,0.0,-61.4,-46.25,-4.66,42.4,56.26,66.53,-20.0);
 ```

-Paste above reformated [`set_view()`](http://pymolwiki.org/index.php/Set_View) command onto the PyMOL [command line](http://pymolwiki.org/index.php/Command_Line_Options) in the external gui or into a [script](http://www.pymolwiki.org/index.php/Running_Scripts).
+Paste the above reformated [`set_view()`](http://pymolwiki.org/index.php/Set_View) command onto the PyMOL [command line](http://pymolwiki.org/index.php/Command_Line_Options) in the external gui or into a [script](http://www.pymolwiki.org/index.php/Running_Scripts) in a plain text editor.

 What this is
 --------------------------------------------------------------------------------

-The python script roundview.py includes the short function `roundview()` that reformats the viewing port setting matrix from six rows to one row.
-The more compact format makes it easy to copy and paste it onto the command liine.
-Other commands that are separated by semicolons can be added to the same line with the settings.
+The python script roundview.py includes the short function `roundview()` that reformats the viewing port settings from seven rows to one row.
+The more compact format from roundview() is easy to copy and paste onto the command line.
+Other commands that are separated by semicolons can be added to the command line along with the settings.
 This defines a horiontal script.
 The script can include commnents that are isolated by semicolons.
+The horizontal script can be edited and tested repeatedly within PyMOL for many cycles without using an external text editor.
+This saves time during the development of a new molecular scene.
+The cursor can be moved around quickly on the command line with the readline commands:

+* cntrl-a  moves cursor to the beginning of the line
+* cntrl-e  moves cursor to the end of the line
+* shift-cntrl-a  selects everthing to from the cursor to the beginning of the line
+* shift-cntrl-e  selects everthing to from the cursor to the end of the line
+* command-f  move forward by one word
+* commend-b  move backward by one word

 Requirements
 --------------------------------------------------------------------------------

 Requires a molecular object loaded into an interactive session of PyMOL.
 Does not
 require any modules outside of two in PyMOL.
 Should work on all versions of PyMOL.
 Tested on:
 * Ubuntu 14.04 64 bit with PyMOL 1.7.2.2.
 * Windows 8 32 bit  running PyMOL 1.7.6.2 and PyMOL 1.7.6.6.
 * Mac OSX 10.10.5 64 bit running PyMOL 1.5.0.5, 1.7.6.6 (via macports), and 1.8.0.5.

-We tried to make the code backward compatible to 1.5.
+We tried to make the code backward compatible to PyMOL 1.5.
 We do not gaurantee that this
 code works with earlier versions of PyMOL.
 Nor do we guarantee that the code will
-do not fail in future versions of PyMOL.
+not fail in future versions of PyMOL.
 In PyMOL version 1.6, there were
-several changes reduced backward compatibility.
+several changes that reduced backward compatibility.
 We also do not guarantee that
-the code will work after you cusotmize its installation.
+the code will work if you install in a way that is different from the methods that we describe here.

 Instructions
 --------------------------------------------------------------------------------

-#### Quick start instructions for GitHub beginning users
+#### Quick start instructions for beginning users of Github

 Watch this 1 minute video or read on.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/watch?v=GnRtEhGvPBQ/0.jpg)](http://www.youtube.com/watch?v=GnRtEhGvPBQ)

 Copy script from [this link](https://github.com/MooersLab/EasyPyMOL/blob/master/roundview.py) after clicking on "RAW" in the upper right corner and paste into a plain text file (NOT a doc, docx, or rtf file).
 Name the script [`roundview.py`](./roundview.py).
-Save to your home directory (e.g., /Users/username or /home/username or C:\Users\username.
+Save to your home directory (e.g., /Users/username or /home/username or C:\Users\username).
 Start PyMOL.
-Check that PyMOL's current directory is in the home directory with the pwd command.
+Check that PyMOL's current directory is in the home directory by entering the "pwd" command on the command line in PyMOL.
 Check for presence of roundview.py with "ls *.py".

 ```shell
 ls *.py
 ```
-Paste the following horizontal script on the command line of the top or external gui:
+Paste the following horizontal script on the command line just below the command history window in the top or external gui:
 ```shell
 fetch 1lw9, async=0; run roundview.py; roundview 0,1
 ```